vipuldhurve/system-design/src/main/java/databases/indexing/ReadMe.md

 </div>

 #### Ascending and Descending
 As we have discussed above, columns of the index are stored in some sorted manner.
 Generally, we store these Search Keys in ascending order.
-These sorted keys allow us to search data the data fastly.
+These sorted keys allow us to search the data fast.
 We can change the sort order from ascending to descending or something different according to the most frequent queries on the database.

 Let's see the syntax to store indexing in descending order-